Our suggestions for expats in Spain after Brexit

 We wish to make it clear that we only provide our advice on the legal and tax issues in Spain as we see it.
 We are not giving any personal opinion on Brexit or deals or otherwise.

 We only wish to assist and advise on this subject.

 Should a “No-Deal” Brexit scenario arise, then the Spanish government have already published their plan for this.

 British Nationals will become residents in Spain from a “third country”.
 As such new residency documentation may be required but there will be a grace period (of almost 2 years; 21 months) to arrange the new paperwork.
 (Which is called a TIE).

 EU citizens have freedom of movement in the EU and EEA.
 But others need authorisation to live and or work in Spain.
 However for those already with residency (TIE) it will be far easier to obtain this authorisation.

 Everyone who registered as an EU resident before 31st January, plus those who can prove they have been residing here will be seen as legal residents (and also allowed to work).

 How can expats in Spain after Brexit prove they are residents?

-Well firstly, the most important document is a Residencia certificate or card.
+Well firstly, the most important document is a Residencia certificate or card (now a TIE).
 It does not have to have “character permanente” on it.

-We strongly urge anyone who is a Resident and has not got a Residencia document to follow the British Consulate’s advice and obtain one before the end of Juanuary.
+We strongly urge anyone who is a Resident and has not got a Residencia document to follow the British Consulate’s advice and obtain a TIE before the end of January.
 Our office can advise what is needed.
-Contact us please to learn more about requirements for Residencias.
+Contact us please to learn more about requirements for Residencias/TIES.